hanliu8/ops445/lab8/README.md

 ```

 ## Investigation 3: Using Playbook to configure an OPS445 Linux VM machine
-Assume you have just installed the latest version of CentOS 7.x on a VM with GNOME Desktop.
-You need to configure it so that you can use it for doing the Labs for OPS445.
+Assume you have just provisioned Linux VMs.

 Study the documentation and examples of following ansible modules: